distbit0/distbit.xyz/_posts/2023-08-04-hurdles-to-Tor-hidden-services-for-physical-goods.md

 - Misc notes
 	- The advantage of physical THS over dead drops is that dead drops place very little between the sender and the recipient
 		- therefore making the recipient vulnerable to identification by a malicious/state-allied sender
-- Questions
-	- can web of trust reputation be used to mitigate theft risks of physical THS
+	- web of trust reputation can mitigate theft risks of physical THS
-- Possible project idea
+- Possible project
 	- A decentralised tor hidden services protocol
 		- using
 			- dead drops